 - Build bike facilities that form a continuous network with seamless connections to public transit, schools, neighborhoods, community destinations and the regional bike network.
-Special consideration will be given to emerging concepts and infrastructure that increase the comfort and confidence level of all riders. - 2) Implement education, encouragement and data collection programs to increase bike usage and improve bike safety. - 3) Expand the network of on-street and off-street bike facilities to increase the amount of biking for all trip purposes. - 4) Maintain and enhance the current bike transportation network to meet current design standards. - 5) Achieve a Platinum-level Bicycle Friendly Community certification from the League of American Bicyclists (LAB) [link to program].
+Special consideration will be given to emerging concepts and infrastructure that increase the comfort and confidence level of all riders. - 2) Implement education, encouragement and data collection programs to increase bike usage and improve bike safety. - 3) Expand the network of on-street and off-street bike facilities to increase the amount of biking for all trip purposes. - 4) Provide access to a shared use path within 1⁄2-mile of all residences, unless privatelyowned property or natural terrain make it impractical. - 5) Maintain and enhance the current bike transportation network to meet current design standards. - 6) Achieve a Platinum-level Bicycle Friendly Community certification from the League of American Bicyclists (LAB).

-- 1) Construction Priorities: Completion and renovation of the three primary shared use paths (Arizona Canal/Cross Cut Canal, Central Arizona Project Canal and Indian Bend Wash), followed by other paths that improve regional connectivity, will be prioritized for use of capital improvement funds and grant requests.
+- Construction Priorities: Completion and renovation of the three primary shared use paths (Arizona Canal/Cross Cut Canal, Central Arizona Project Canal and Indian Bend Wash), followed by other paths that improve regional connectivity, will be prioritized for use of capital improvement funds and grant requests.
 Side paths next to streets should be incorporated into improvement plans for collector and arterial streets. - 2) Roadway Restriping: Improve on-street bike accommodation and bicyclist and pedestrian comfort through striping changes that consider historic and forecasted motor vehicle traffic, center turn lane requirements, existing pavement width and existing lane widths.
 This restriping protocol will typically be applied when roadways are being treated through standard pavement preservation applications and will incorporate buffered bike lanes where feasible.